 I have a few questions, given the actual Antarctic ice cap levels seen here (the yellow line is this year):

-• Why didn’t you explain to us before why this would happen, instead of saying the sheet was melting?
+• Why didn’t they explain to us before why this would happen instead of saying the sheet was melting?

-• How were you measuring temperatures at all these deep levels 40, 50, or 60 years ago?
+• How were they measuring temperatures at all these deep levels 40, 50 or 60 years ago?

-• What kind of historical (hysterical?) data do you have to compare this to?
+• What kind of historical (hysterical?) data do they have to compare this to?

 CO2 levels at present are near 390 parts per million of the atmosphere (0.039%), which includes water vapour and other GHGs.
 The natural carbon cycle produces 2960000m tonnes CO2.
 Mankind’s contribution is understood to be 33500m tonnes which equates to 1.13%.
 The UK contribution of 458.6m tonnes equates to 0.0155%.
 Therefore the total atmosphere (all GHG) is 2960•0.039%•100=758974358974m tonnes.

 So, the UK’s CO2 percentage of global atmospheric gases is: 0.0000000604%.

 The U.S. is responsible for 10 times the UK production, so the U.S. CO2 percentage of global atmospheric gases is .000000604%.